jsimpso81/FRC_NT_TEST/README.md

   Dashboard1  -- this old, just using standard dashboard and client 1 above instead

   Server0 -- Robot - can be optionaly compiled as client 0, default is no client.

+NOTE - the Clients use a hard coded IP address for simplicity.